If you want to increase weight loss and build fat-free mass simultaneously, you can perform weighted HIIT workouts with dumbbells.

 1. Jumping Jacks

-- Grab one dumbbell in each hand and stand straight with your feet hip-width apart, and keep the arms at your sides, chest up and back straight.
-That’s your starting position.
+- Grab one dumbbell in each hand and stand straight with your feet together.

 2. Dumbbell Burpees

-- Grab one dumbbell in each hand and stand straight with your feet hip-width apart, and keep your arms at your side.
+- Grab one dumbbell in each hand, stand straight with your feet hip-width apart, and keep your arms at your side.
 That’s your starting position.

 - Push your hips back, bend your knees, and lower yourself into a squat position.